NIP-K1 Compatible Gateway

 • Cipher AES-256-GCM with 12-byte random IV

-• AAD Credential ID (prevents substitution)
+• AAD Credential ID + mode-specific version byte (prevents cross-mode attacks)

 Multi-gateway benefits